 Since the turkey is already cooked, all we need to worry is the curry sauce, which is super easy to whip up.

-Leftover Turkey Curry, a delicious meal ready in about 20 minutes.
+Leftover Turkey Curry, a delicious meal ready in about 30 minutes.
 A quick and easy recipe that will help you use up leftover turkey that could otherwise go to waste.
+If you have leftover turkey from big celebrations like Thanksgiving or Christmas, this recipe is for you.
+This turkey curry is light, with a creamy curry sauce, and a flavourful mix of spices.
+Serve it with rice for the best curry experience.

 - 2 cup leftover turkey, cubed